 Buy a dark beer to add to the batter.
 Replace half of the water with beer.
 Make sure your beer is at room temperature!

 Alcohol evaporates from 170 °F (78 ºC), so there is only a little alcohol in the final Dutch doughnuts.

-Also delicious: make apple beignets with oliebollen batter!
+Also delicious: make apple fritters with oliebollen batter!

 It is important that the oliebollen are nice and light on the inside and that the outside is crispy.
 It is also important that the oliebol is not too oily.

 If the oil is not hot enough, the batter will absorb a lot of oil.
 That’s not good.
 But if the oil is too warm, the oliebol will brown too quickly, but it is not yet cooked on the inside.
 The temperature of the oil is therefore very important.